How to Prevent Running Injuries

 Backward Reach

-Lift your right foot off the ground and extend it straight behind you while leaning your upper body forward slightly, tap your toe.
+- Lift your right foot off the ground and extend it straight behind you while leaning your upper body slightly forward.

 If you’re struggling to maintain your balance, you can modify this exercise by using a furniture slider.
 Place the slider under the foot you are extending.
 This helps reduce friction and makes the movement smoother.